We may receive a commission on purchases made from links.

 Damien Leone isn't shy about hiding his influences, as he's happily explained that the fantastical tone of "Terrifier 2" was largely inspired by "A Nightmare on Elm Street 3: Dream Warriors."
 However, while he wants the third movie to feel "more epic," he also wants it to feel more like the first movie.
 "We're shooting in anamorphic widescreen," Leone told Bloody Disgusting, "so I want it to feel more like an old-school John Carpenter movie.
 It's going to still have that epic feel of part two, but now have the tone of part one with Christmas."

-On that note, Leone told the trade about his love for holiday horror.
-After all, Santa Claus and serial killing go hand in hand.
-Talking with Bloody Disgusting, Leone explained how he absolutely adores a "Tales From the Crypt" episode where a woman played by Joan Collins is hunted by a psycho Santa.
+On that note, it should come as no surprise that Leone loves holiday horror.
+After all, cinematically speaking, Santa Claus and serial killing go hand in hand.
+Talking with USA Today, Leone revealed he was also influenced by "Black Christmas," one of the most important slasher movies and greatest Christmas horror films ever made.
+And talking with Bloody Disgusting, Leone explained how he absolutely the adores the 1972 "Tales From the Crypt" movie where a woman played by Joan Collins is hunted by a psycho Santa.
+That episode was later adapted as episode for the TV series of the same name, which Leone also loves.
 As a result, "I've always wanted to do my spin on the maniac Santa Claus," he explained.
 "That's just such a classic archetypal horror trope."

 Delving further into that topic, Leone told Bloody Disgusting that Art basically is the evil Kris Kringle.
 "He's just the perfect antithesis to Santa Claus.
 He loves giving out presents and putting smiles on people's faces.
 So, just the set pieces that we have in this film and around this holiday are just amazing.
 I've always been such a fan of that subgenre of horror."